eoinlarkin/eoinlarkin/README.md

 I am a systems engineer currently working for a HFT firm.

-My background is in statistics; prior to focusing on systems I worked as an actuary for Insurance companies in Ireland and Italy.
+Prior to focusing on systems I worked as an actuary for Insurance companies in Ireland and Italy.

 💬 Interests:
 -  Monitoring and reliability engineering